Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 like an operation with a void return value and a single argument whose type is the attribute's type.

-### C++ reflections of WebIDL constructors
+### C++ reflections of Web IDL constructors

-A WebIDL constructor is turned into a static class method named `Constructor`.
-The arguments of this method will be the arguments of the WebIDL constructor, with a
+A Web IDL constructor is turned into a static class method named `Constructor`.
+The arguments of this method will be the arguments of the Web IDL constructor, with a
 [`const GlobalObject&`](#globalobject) for the relevant global prepended.
 For the non-worker case, the global is typically the inner window for the DOM Window the constructor function is attached to.
 If a